Fish-Forecast/Fish-Forecast-Webpage/README.md

 # Forecasting Webpage

+This is a webpage for the Fish Forecasting lectures and labs.
+To use is as a template for a specific course, see notes below on how to copy into another repository.

+## Lecture slides

 This is based on Mark's slide templates (present) for presentations written in R Markdown using **[xaringan](https://github.com/yihui/xaringan)**, an R package for creating slideshows with **[remark.js](http://remarkjs.com)**.

 Put external (meaning not produced by R within the Rmarkdown file) figures and pictures in directory 'figs'.